ThinTim/combination-watchface/README.md

 # combination-watchface
-Pebble watchface designed to look like the cylinders on a combination lock
+Pebble watchface designed to look like the cylinders on a combination lock.

+Pull requests are welcome, as this is the first code I've written in C since university, so it's likely to need some refactoring.

+Todo List:

+- Animated transition on clock ticks
+- Configurable text colour and size
+- Configurable background colour